Achieve a Clear Complexion with Skin Discoloration Treatments at the Center for Surgical Dermatology

 Not sure what skin discoloration looks like?
 View the skin discoloration pictures below to get a better understanding of this common skin concern and how we treat it at the Center for Surgical Dermatology.

-Address skin discoloration with certified treatments at The Center for Surgical Dermatology.
+Address skin discoloration with certified treatments at the Center for Surgical Dermatology & Dermatology Associates.
 Our board-certified dermatologists provide a variety of treatments based on your individual skin condition and type to help you achieve an improved complexion.
 To learn more about our skin discoloration treatments in Westerville, request an appointment online or give us a call at (614) 847-4100.